OddF/blitzjs-workshop/Azure deployment/11 - Dockerfile/README.md

 We use a regular node:12 image for building the application, while a slim image for production.
 This allows us to save some space on the final image.

 From the build image we copy the build result stored in the .blitz and .next folders.
-In addition we need the node_modules, package.json and the db directory.
+In addition we need the node_modules for production, package.json and the db directory.
-To reduce the image size we could limit the dependencies to the result of `npm install --production`, but that seems to require that we do the database migration in or GitHub pipeline.